How much is your web business worth?

-If you have a web design business, an SEO company or some other internet-based business and you’re looking to move into another direction, how can you work out what your business is worth?
+If you have a web design company or some other internet-based business and you’re looking to move into another direction, how can you work out what your business is worth?
 You may have worked for years building your company and when it’s time to move on, you want to make sure that you get a fair price for your business.
 You may have dabbled in web design only for a little while and just have a few clients, they are still worth something.
 Your web business does not even have to be profitable for it to have some value to a potential buyer.
 If they can integrate it into their existing systems, they may be able to find ways to make it work for them.
 Because we’re web designers, I’ll talk about valuing a web design agency but the same guidelines apply to selling any internet-based business.

-Contact us about selling your web business
+Contact us about selling your web design business

 Don’t let your business worth fade away

 I’ve seen a number of businesses both established, long-term players and “hobby” web designers let their businesses fall in value to next to nothing because they have lost interest and let their client base gradually dwindle away to zero.
-Attrition in any client base is inevitable but if your clients can’t contact you or aren’t getting the service they are used to, that trickle will eventually turn into a flood.
+Attrition in any client base is inevitable, but if your clients can’t contact you or aren’t getting the service they are used to, that trickle will eventually turn into a flood.
 Before you know it, you’re left with a bunch of disgruntled clients and a bad reputation that could follow you into your next job or business.

 There are a number of things that a potential buyer will be interested in when considering the value of your business.
 How well you present this information will give them a good idea of how your clients see you and how you ran your company.
 We once looked at buying a web design business where the owner tried to convince us that it was worth over three times what he was asking for it.
 This was all based on projected earnings, his own valuation of his brand and a sprinkling of fairy dust!
 If he was exaggerating to us, was he doing the same thing to his clients?
 No one wants to inherit a nightmare.
 Keep it real and you’ll get the respect you deserve.